-Assistance Animals and Service Animals for a Person with a Disability
+Assistance/ Emotional Support Animals and Service Animals for a Person with a Disability

 In accordance with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act and the Fair Housing Act, students with disabilities may be eligible to have an emotional support animal in campus housing.
 The U.S. Department of Housing and Urban Development defines an assistance animal as follows:

 Emotional Support Animals/Assistance Animals may be prescribed by an individual's treating clinician to alleviate one or more identified symptoms or effects of a person's disability.
-The assistance performed by the animal must be directly related to the individual's documented disability.
+The support performed by the animal must be directly related to the individual's documented disability.

 Under the Fair Housing Act, a person may be eligible to have an animal in residence as a reasonable accommodation if the follow conditions are met: